Comments have been edited for grammar and clarity.

 She missed the whole thing, didn't even get to try her defense on the judge and got hit for the full value of the ticket, plus court costs.

-There was a lady who got up to make her case in front of the judge.
 She point blank told the judge in front of the officer that ticketed her that her violation was “stupid from a know-it-all cop.”

 Her answer was parody level, as she said, “I was drinking last night and woke up late.
 I couldn’t lose another job, so I needed to be on time.”